-- For the second year in a row, the Partners for Health (PFH) Foundation has chosen IHN as one of the non-profits for whom they will offer a matching grant up to $12,000!
-Here’s how it works: Simply donate $50 or more between November 1 – December 31 and PFH will match your gift 1:1 under ...Read more»
+- For the second year in a row, the Partners for Health (PFH) Foundation chose IHN as one of the non-profits for whom they offered a matching grant up to $12,000!
+Thank you to all those who responded to our call for participation through December, 2016.
+Because of your help, we not only reached our goal, ...Read more»

 - School’s out and that means it’s time to celebrate another good year with the IHN After School Program.
 Turning to our favorite party planners, Liquid Church put on a wonderful celebration.
 This beach-themed party combined good food, crafts (the sand art got top ratings!), and recognition for the students and tutors alike.
 Those who moved up from ...Read more»